About Regeneration

 Avoid products containing palm oil.
 Many mangrove forests have been destroyed in order to convert the land to palm oil plantations.
 Even palm oil that is claimed to be sustainable has likely been grown on recently deforested land.
 In 2020, palm oil plantations were the primary cause of mangrove deforestation in North Sumatra.
 See Palm Oil Nexus.

-Support indigenous communities and groups that assist them in doing mangrove protection and restoration work.
+Support Indigenous communities and groups that assist them in doing mangrove protection and restoration work.
 Indigenous peoples and local communities are crucial in protecting mangroves and are the most harmed when cut down.
 Indigenous peoples depend on mangrove areas and often have effective methods of stewardship, such as maintaining some areas as sacred and restricting certain uses.
 The Global Mangrove Alliance lists effective projects with a number of partners (see Key Players).

 Prevent plastics pollution.
 Mangroves are efficient at accumulating floating trash, and the debris can suffocate their roots as well as harm wildlife.
-Plastics used within 30 miles (50 kilometers) of the coast are especially likely to end up in the water (see Plastics Industry Nexus).
+Plastics used within 30 miles (50 kilometers) of the coast are especially likely to end up in the water (see Plastics Nexus).

 If you live near mangroves, act to protect them.